Marzogh/SPIMemory/docs/api/functions/functionruntime.md

 - Benchmarking with unstable wiring and reading too much into variance.
 - Forgetting that diagnostics/build settings can affect reported timing.

+## Choosing Between Similar APIs

+- Use `functionRunTime()` for relative profiling on the same board/chip setup.
+- Use external timing instrumentation for cross-platform comparisons.
+- Compare identical operations only (for example write-vs-write).

 ## Example

 ```cpp